kubewarden/docs/docs/security/threat-model.md

 **Mitigation**
 Webhook uses TLS encryption for all traffic

-Kubewarden are safe.
-Because the webhook connections are encrypted.

 ## Threat 8 - Attacker carries out a MITM attack on the webhook